Prince Harry Just Revealed the Classic Sweet He’s Never Tried Before

 During a trip to a nature reserve in the English county of Lancashire, Prince Harry watched a group of teens participate in several classic camping activities, including roasting marshmallows over a campfire.
 However, the royal declined making one for himself.
 “I’ve never toasted marshmallows over a campfire.
 They’re too sweet for me,” he admitted.

 How could this be?
 We have one guess: His mother might have something to do with it.
 Princess Diana was known for her commitment to healthy eating, former royal chef Darren McGrady revealed last year.
 Perhaps she kept a few sweet treats off of her kids’ plates—including these sugary puffs.
-(Find out how Princes William and Harry are keeping their mother’s legacy alive.)

 This isn’t the most controversial stance Prince Harry has taken, though.
 According to Prince Harry, none of his family members truly want to be king or queen.